 The Clovenfords Resilient Community Plan has now been completed and can be downloaded here.
 This covers Clovenfords, Caddonfoot, Yair, Peel and Craigmyle, and is intended to raise awareness and understanding of the local risks including severe weather, flooding and power cuts, as well as providing useful information to help manage those risks, e.g. likely flooding maps, gritting maps, contacts.

 Your help and skills in supporting and assisting our community with a severe weather event or incident are vital, so we’re building a list of volunteers – that’s where you come in!
-Please complete our volunteer form to let us know what support you can offer.
+Please let us know what support you can offer.

 Utility companies have a duty of care towards their customers, and maintain registers of those they term vulnerable who are at greater risk during interruptions (power/water/gas cuts).
 During extended interruptions, they may offer free services (e.g. alternative heating and cooking facilities).
 If you are of pensionable age, have a disability, chronic illness or child under eight, we suggest you inform your supplier of this so they can put you on their register.

 As part of the initiative, we have obtained equipment for the community to use in times of severe weather or other emergencies.
-This includes high visibility jackets, gloves, torches, snow shovels, grit spreaders, hard hats, crampons, and first aid kits, and is currently stored in a locked shed behind the Clovenfords Country Inn (thanks to them for their support).
-We are also getting a large salt store with one tonne of salt.
-This doesn’t replace the salt bins around the village, but is an extra supply for use in severe weather, and will be locked to ensure that it’s available in times of need (and not stolen by those who follow the council lorry around when they’re filling the regular salt bins!).
-We have also obtained a store of sandbags, which are located in a self help sandbag store above the upper level of the Clovenfords Country Inn car park and have been provided for emergency use only.
+This includes high visibility jackets, gloves, torches, snow shovels, grit spreaders, hard hats, crampons, and first aid kits, and is currently stored in a locked shed behind the Clovenfords Hotel.
+We also have a large bin with a tonne of salt.
+This doesn’t replace the salt bins around the village, but is an extra supply for use in severe weather, and will be locked to ensure that it’s available in times of need.
+We have also obtained a store of sandbags, which are located in a self help sandbag store above the upper level of the hotel car park and have been provided for emergency use only.

 We are also providing free first aid training through the British Red Cross.
 This is a basic course which teaches you ‘what not to do’ in an emergency, rather than intensive lifesaving skills.
 If you’re interested in coming along, then please let me know.
 It will be a 2 hour session held at Wheatland’s Mill, Galashiels.
 Further details will be scheduled when we know how many wish to participate.